Introduction

 [Computational] Geometry in Islamic Architecture

-Muqarnas is the Arabic word that describes a traditional element unique to Islamic architecture, in which small nich-like components are combined with each other in succesive layers to enclose a space and produce surfaces rich in three-dimentional geometric compositions.
+Muqarnas is the Arabic word that describes a traditional element unique to Islamic architecture, in which small nich-like components are combined with each other in successive layers to enclose a space and produce surfaces rich in three-dimensional geometric compositions.

 Fig. 1.
 Parts of the Muqarnas block